L-Goncalves/dev-notes-and-projects/AWS/IAM.md

   * Prevent password re-use
 * Users have access to your account and can possibly change configurations or delete resources in your AWS account
 * You want to protect your Root Accounts and IAM users

+### IAM Roles for Services

+* Some AWS service will need to perform actions on your behalf
+* To do so, we will assign permisssions to AWS Sevices with IAM Roles

+#### What roles can be created?

+* AWS service
+* AWS Account
+* Web Identity
+* SAML 2.0 federation
+* Custom Trust Policy

+##### AWS Service:

+Allow AWS services like EC2, Lambda, or others to perform actions in this account.

+##### AWS Account:

+Allow entities in other AWS accounts belonging to you or a 3rd party to perform actions in this account.

+##### Web Identity:

+Allows users federated by the specified external web identity provider to assume this role to perform actions in this account.

+##### SAML 2.0 Federation:

+Allow users federated with SAML 2.0 from a corporate directory to perform actions in this account.

+##### Custom Trust Policy:

+Create a custom trust policy to enable others to perform actions in this account.